 Candidate solutions:

-Option 1: Rel-16 EMR and R18 enahcement to SCell/SCG setup delay are independent features.
-(CMCC, HW, OPPO, QC)
+Option 1: Rel-16 EMR and R18 enhancement to SCell/SCG setup delay are independent features.
+(CMCC, HW, OPPO, QC, CATT, Nokia)

 Option 1a: R18 fast FR2 CA/DC setup is independent to EMR feature.
 It does not exclude reusing the R16 mechanism for R18 enhancement.
 It also means that separate signalling will be defined for R18 enhancement and R16 EMR, so that the NW could identify which measurement result is reported due to R18 enhancement feature.
 (CATT)